Array§

 chunk<I extends string | any[]>(data: I, size: number): I[]

-elements.
-Returns an empty array if size
+will contain fewer than size elements.
+Returns an empty array if size is invalid.

 Source§contains(data: string | any[], value: any): boolean